-- 1. rc2.c - 2. safer.c
+1. rc2.c

-'mpi.c" was originally written by Michael Fromberger (sting@linguist.dartmouth.edu) but has since been replaced with my LibTomMath library.
+'mpi.c" was originally written by Michael Fromberger (sting@linguist.dartmouth.edu) but has since been replaced with my LibTomMath library which is public domain.

-"rc2.c" is based on publicly available code that is not attributed to a person from the given source. "safer.c" was written by Richard De Moliner (demoliner@isi.ee.ethz.ch) and seems to be free for use.
+"rc2.c" is based on publicly available code that is not attributed to a person from the given source.